 Report issuance

-Once the technical and administrative reviews have been completed and documented in the case file the report is signed by an authorised signatory as the person(s) accepting responsibility for the content of the report, as per laboratory policy.
-The authorised signatory is to include their signature and title, or equivalent identification, printed name and laboratory of employment.
+Once the technical and administrative reviews have been completed and documented in the sample file the report is signed by an authorised signatory as the person(s) accepting responsibility for the content of the report, as per Qulaity Assurance documents.
+The authorised signatory is to include their signature and title, or equivalent identification, printed name and organisation.

-Laboratories must retain an exact copy of all reports issued within the relevant case files.
-These copies must be retained securely and be readily available for the time period specified in the laboratory’s documented policies, since they are subject of audit and review.
+Laboratories must retain an exact copy of all reports issued within the relevant sample files.
+These copies must be retained securely and be readily available for the time period specified in the testing organisation’s documented policies, since they are subject of audit and review.

 In the event that an amendment has to be made to a report after it has been issued, it has to be communicated in the form of a supplementary report that quotes the original report as a reference.
 If it is necessary to issue a replacement report, this should be uniquely identified and should contain a reference to the original document that it replaces.